2026-04-20 09:22:30 | EST

 US Stock Market Overview

-Real-time US stock market breadth indicators and technical analysis to gauge overall market health and direction for better timing decisions.
-We provide comprehensive market timing tools that help you make better decisions about when to be aggressive or defensive.
-Our platform offers advance-decline analysis, new high-low indicators, and volume analysis across all major indices.
-Make better timing decisions with our breadth indicators, technical analysis, and market health monitoring tools.
+We focus on stock market intelligence, including earnings analysis, valuation trends, and sector performance tracking.
 U.S. equities turned in a mixed performance during Monday’s trading session as of market close on 2026-04-20.
 The S&P 500 finished at 7115.85, posting a marginal 0.14% decline on the day, while the tech-heavy Nasdaq Composite fell 0.36%.
 The CBOE Volatility Index (VIX), a widely tracked measure of implied market volatility, closed at 18.97, hovering slightly above its multi-week average but below the 20 threshold commonly associated with heightened risk aversion.
 Trading activity came in near re

 Sector Performance